micmejia/bible-dump/NKJV/Job/Job 38.md

 From whose womb comes the ice?
 And the frost of heaven, who gives it birth?

 ###### 30
-The waters harden like stone, And the surface of the deep is frozen.[^f]
+The waters harden like stone, And the surface of the deep is frozen.

 ###### 31
-"Can you bind the cluster of the Pleiades,[^g] Or loose the belt of Orion?
+"Can you bind the cluster of the Pleiades, Or loose the belt of Orion?

 ###### 32
-Can you bring out [^h]Mazzaroth in its season?
-Or can you guide [^i]the Great Bear with its cubs?
+Can you bring out Mazzaroth in its season?
+Or can you guide the Great Bear with its cubs?

 ###### 33
 Do you know the ordinances of the heavens?
 Can you set their dominion over the earth?